 Some people assert that opposing gay marriage is just like opposing interracial marriage.
 The difference is that affirming interracial marriages affirms the institution of marriage.
 A black man has essentially the same physical makeup as a white man; he the same reproductive system, and he can make children with a white female.
 They can have intercourse, which is the basic requirement for marriage.
 That is not true of two people of the same gender.

 "My gay marriage won't affect your straight marriage"

-Catholics feel it will affect everybody, including married straight people.
-Public school students will be taught against the teachings of their parent's faith.
-Kids of gay marriages will influence the belief systems of Catholic kids.
-The concept of marriage would be weakened and vulnerable to another assault that Catholics cringe to think about - polygamy.
-This is already on the radar of many activists and I've read about it in several gay publications.
-It is simply not true that gay marriage doesn't affect others.
+Gay marriage affects everybody, including married straight people.
+Public school students are taught against the teachings of their parent's faith.
+Kids of gay marriages influence the belief systems of Catholic kids.
+The concept of marriage is weakened and vulnerable to another assault that Catholics cringe to think about - polygamy.
+This is already on the radar of many activists.
+Gay marriage is also part a wider movement to marginalize, and in some cases persecute, Christians.

 Lord Jesus, let Your prayer of unity for Christians